Complex interpolation of $\mathbb{R}$-norms, duality and foliations: Introduction and background on complex interpolation

 With respect to the usual definition, there is a conjugation missing, so we are really working with the conjugate Legendre transform.
 The third observation is that the homogeneity of the norm plays a minor r\^ole, and that the class of convex functions, which are not necessarily $\RR$-homogenous, is suitable in our context.

-The Legendre transform is order-reversing, i.e., if $\vphi_1 \leq \vphi_2$ then $\vphi_2^* \leq \vphi_1^*$.
-Since $\vphi(z) + \vphi^*(z) \geq |z|^2$ for all $z$, the unique fixed point of the Legendre transform is the function $ I(z) = |z|^2 / 2$ on $\CC^n$.
+Our conjugate Legendre transform is order-reversing, i.e., if $\vphi_1 \leq \vphi_2$ then $\vphi_2^* \leq \vphi_1^*$.
+Since $\vphi(z) + \vphi^*(\bar{z}) \geq |z|^2$ for all $z$, the unique function $\vphi$ satisfying $\vphi^*(\bar{z}) = \vphi(z)$ is the function $ \vphi(z) = |z|^2 / 2$ on $\CC^n$.
 From the point of view of the Monge--Amp\`ere equation, our duality theorem below states that a weak solution $\phi(t,z) \ (t \in \DD, z \in \CC^n)$ of the HCMA equation (\ref{MAnorm}) which is convex in $z$ is transformed to another such solution by an application of the Legendre transforms in the $z$-variables.
-In a separate article, we will emphasize this point of view, of the Legendre transform as a ``symmetry'' of the HCMA equation around the fixed point

-Moreover, in that article we will show that a real analytic PSH function $\omega$ defines a local $\omega$-Legendre transform, essentially by replacing the expression $\Re w\cdot z$ by the so-called {\it Calabi diastasis function} defined by $\omega$.
+In a separate article, we emphasize this point of view, of the Legendre transform as a ``symmetry'' of the HCMA equation around the fixed point Moreover, in that article we show that a real analytic PSH function $\omega$ defines a local $\omega$-Legendre transform, essentially by replacing the expression $\Re w\cdot z$ by the so-called {\it Calabi diastasis function} defined by $\omega$.
 The $\omega$-Legendre transform is defined on an open neighbourhood of $\omega$ and it has $\omega$ as a fixed point.
 Moreover, by using the work of Lempert \cite{Lempert} we can show that the $\omega$-Legendre transform is again a ``symmetry'' of the HCMA equation, since it transforms a solution of the HCMA equation to another solution of the same equation.
 These additional symmetries render the space of PSH functions, or rather, the space of K\"ahler metrics, a locally-symmetric space with respect to the Mabuchi metric.
 Explanations and details in \cite{never}.

-It is now time to move to the new results of this article, which we present in the next section.

-Subsequent sections are devoted mostly to the proof of these results.
-It is a pleasure to acknowledge that in addition to the Alexander-Wermer-Slodkowski theorem, our point of view in this article is greatly influenced by the works of Rochberg \cite{Rochberg} and Semmes \cite{Semmes1988, S}.